-Volker Zach (violin)
+Volker Hannes Zach (violin)

 received his training as a concert violinist at the University of Music and Performing Arts in Graz and is a member of “recreation – Großes Orchester Graz”.
 Besides his classical concert activity he is intensively dedicated to Austrian folk music and “Schrammelmusik”.
 Volker Zach gained his experience in respect to Viennese music in several orchestras, including concertmaster for the Operetta Orchestra in Bad Ischl.

-Ruth Winkler (violoncello)
+Ruth Straub (violoncello)

 was born in Graz and first studied with Hildegund Posch and Rudolf Leopold in Graz before completing her studies with Tobias Kühne in Vienna.
 She completed numerous master classes with Philippe Muller, Paul Tortelier, Florian Kitt and Orfeo Mandozzi amongst others.

-Besides stints as a substitute for the Tonkünstler Orchestra of Lower Austria, the Graz Philharmonic Orchestra and The Volksoper Vienna, Ruth Winkler occupied herself intensively with music of the 20th and 21st centuries.
+Besides stints as a substitute for the Tonkünstler Orchestra of Lower Austria, the Graz Philharmonic Orchestra and The Volksoper Vienna, Ruth Straub occupied herself intensively with music of the 20th and 21st centuries.
 She was involved with the Klangforum Vienna.

 She collaborated with numerous festivals such as “steirischer herbst”, “styriarte”, “Wien Modern”, “Klangbogen Vienna”, Festival of New Music Darmstadt and the Music Biennale Zagreb.
 Since 1996 Ruth Winkler leads a violoncello class at the Johann-Joseph-Fux Conservatory in Graz.
 In 2002 she became solo cellist at “recreation – Large Orchestra Graz”.